-The two modules of the IELTS that are available are the Academic and the General Training modules.
-The institutions that recognize the IELTS have different requirements of the version to be taken by their applicants, so you need to confirm which one you will need to take, before you register for the test.
-The IELTS has four parts.
+The two modules of the test that are available are the Academic and the General Training modules.
+The institutions that recognize the test have different requirements of the version to be taken by their applicants, so you need to confirm which one you will need to take, before you register for the test.
+The test has four parts.
 These are the Listening, Writing, Reading and Speaking tests.
 You will be asked to take the first three tests on the same day with no breaks between them.
 The Speaking test could be conducted on the same day.
-On occasion, there may be a gap of seven days (either earlier or later) between this test and the others.
+On occasions, there may be a gap of seven days (either earlier or later) between this test and the others.

-The IELTS can act as a gateway into the world of education in an English speaking country as it is recognized in some of the best institutions.
-You can prepare well for the IELTS and ensure good IELTS test results that gain you an admission into the institution of your choice.
+This test can act as a gateway into the world of education in an English speaking country as it is recognized in some of the best institutions.
+You can prepare well for the test and ensure good test results that will gain you an admission into the institution of your choice.

 Terms and Conditions